 Understand how to form an NGO in Costa Rica to support your commercial and social causes.

 Government institutions and civil organizations can provide social aid to Costa Ricans.
 People and companies with a broad sense of assistance to others can unite under the same objectives and causes in varied formal company structures.
-This includes such as non-profit organizations (NPOs), non-governmental organizations (NGOs), associations, foundations, and committees, among others.
+This includes non-profit organizations (NPOs), non-governmental organizations (NGOs), associations, foundations, and committees, among others.
 In this sense, these organizations support people working together to achieve a common goal in whichever sector for which they seek to cooperate.

 Why form an NGO in Costa Rica?

-NGOs are the perfect organization structures to develop social initiatives in a variety of areas of action, such as environmental protection, education, housing, aid for people and animals, among others.
+NGOs are the perfect organization structures to develop social initiatives in a variety of areas of action, such as environmental protection, science, education, housing, aid for people and animals, among others.

 Costa Rica holds a strong economy with a GDP per capita that has tripled in recent times, and due to its proximity to large markets and the large influx of international companies, forming an NGO in Costa Rica allows people to manage donations and volunteer initiatives in order to achieve its social objectives.

 What types of NGO can be established in Costa Rica?

 There are 2 common types of NGO structures in Costa Rica, in which their members share objectives and tasks oriented by a common interest.
 These two legal figures are: Associations and Foundations.

 The main difference between these two entities is that the Association is a non-profit organization where a group of people come together for a common purpose and social object, while the Foundation‘s purpose is to allocate the use of a specific asset to be useful in charitable, educational, or any activity that involves a denotation of social good.

 Another difference between both figures is that the number of participants to form an Association must be at least 10 people and for a Foundation, at least 1 natural or legal person.